Geese (band)

-Geese are an American rock band based in Brooklyn, New York.
-The band is composed of Dominic DiGesu, Cameron Winter, Max Bassin, Gus Green and Foster Hudson.
+Geese are an American rock band formed in 2016 in Brooklyn, New York.
+The band currently consists of Cameron Winter (vocals, keyboards, guitar), Emily Green (guitar), Dominic DiGesu (bass) and Max Bassin (drums).
+During live performances, the band is joined by keyboardist Sam Revaz.

+The band has released three studio albums to date: Projector (2021), 3D Country (2023), and Getting Killed (2025).

 History

-Formation and early years
+2016–2020: Formation and early years

 The band formed in 2016 while the members were attending Brooklyn Friends School and Little Red School House in New York City.
 During high school, the band practiced and recorded material in the basement of Bassin's home in Fort Greene.
+The band's name came from guitarist Emily Green's nickname "Goose".

+They independently released EP, their debut EP, in 2018, followed by an album, A Beautiful Memory, the same year, and a second EP, Bottomless Pink Lagoon, in 2019.
+All three of these releases have since been removed from streaming platforms.

 As a few of the members had received acceptance letters to attend schools such as Oberlin College and the Berklee College of Music, the band had intended to break up once they graduated high school in 2020.
 Towards mid-2020, however, the band's self-produced demos attracted attention from several record labels, including 4AD, Fat Possum, and Sub Pop.
 Ultimately, the band signed with Partisan Records.

-Projector (2021–present)
+2021–2023: Projector

-The band released their debut album, Projector on October 29, 2021.
+The band released their second album and label debut, Projector, on October 29, 2021.
 It was recorded by the band in Bassin's basement from late 2019 to early 2020, and mixed by Dan Carey.
 The album was met with some critical acclaim, obtaining a Metacritic average of 83 out of 100 based on eight critic reviews.
 The album had three singles released ahead of the release: "Disco", "Low Era", and "Projector".

+2023–2024: 3D Country and Hudson's departure

+The band released their third studio album, 3D Country on June 23, 2023.
+It was produced by James Ford.
+The album had four singles released ahead of the release: "Cowboy Nudes", "3D Country", "Mysterious Love", and "I See Myself".
+On October 13, 2023, the band released the corresponding EP, 4D Country, featuring unreleased songs from the 3D Country recording sessions.

+On December 22, 2023, Geese announced on social media platforms that founding guitarist Foster Hudson would be leaving the band to focus on his academic efforts, and that the band would continue as a quartet.